 Dental implants are considered the closest thing to real teeth that one can have.
 Replacing missing teeth with dental implants can make it easier to speak, eat a nutritional diet and can help you maintain jaw structure and facial appearance.

 Long-term success of any dental or medical treatment can largely depend on what you do during the recovery phase, and while dental implant surgery is a minimally invasive procedure, paying careful attention to diet, rest and hydration will help ensure faster healing.
-Eating the proper foods gives your body the nutrients it needs to reduce inflammation and promote the bone production that is essential for a successful implant.
+Eating the proper foods gives your body the nutrients it needs to reduce inflammation and promote healing around the jaw bone is essential for implant success.
 (1)

 Vitamin C for Faster Healing

 Many vitamins and nutrients can help to speed up the healing process, but Vitamin C stands out as particularly effective.
 (2,3) Several studies show that taking vitamin C supplements during the healing phase of surgical procedures is a safe, effective and convenient way to help you recover quicker.
 Vitamin C may also help to reduce post-operative complications.

 It’s important to follow a nutritional diet immediately after surgery as your mouth begins to heal.
 During the first two days when gums are tender, maintaining a liquid diet can help protect the surgical site and provide healing nutrition.
 These liquids need to provide the protein, carbohydrate, and fat essential to health and healing.